 If you're connecting over Wi-Fi and the above steps didn't help, follow these suggestions:

-Move your router to a new location to improve signal strength.
-You'll usually see better reception throughout your home if the router is in a central location.
+Move your router to improve signal strength.
+Reception is best if the router is in a central location.

 Elevate your router off the floor.
-A router on top of a bookshelf or desk will give you better reception than a router placed behind or under furniture.
+A router on a bookshelf or desk has better reception than one that's behind or under furniture.

 If you complete the steps above but still can't connect to Netflix, contact your internet service provider.
 They can help you determine whether your router is set up properly.